DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "That was quite interesting bullet."

 Besides Kai who run toward entrance, appeared running figure of tall woman soldier.
-Carrying Shamshir, curved sword that he wasn't well familiar yet, Fairin said almost as if whispering.
+Carrying Shamshir, curved sword that he wasn't well familiar yet, Farin said almost as if whispering.

 "Lighting attack with such vast range.
 It has terrific power."